alipay/agentUniverse/docs/guidebook/en/Get_Start/Application_Project_Structure_and_Explanation.md

 ServerApplication.start()

 ```
 `ServerApplication.start()` is the server startup method for this framework, which accepts a configuration path `config_path` as an input parameter.
-The default `config_path` is a file located at `project_root_dir/config/config.toml` under the config directory in the project root path.
-Please ensure that the config file path is correct.
-If you've further changed the directory of the config file, please adjust the `config_path` accordingly.
+The default `config_path` points to a file named 'config.toml', located in the config directory under the project root path(`project_root_dir/config/config.toml`).
+Ensure that the config file path is correct; if you have further changed the directory of the config file, adjust the `config_path` accordingly.

 ### Config Directory
 As mentioned in the [Bootstrap Startup Directory](#bootstrap-startup-directory), the default config path for the project is `project_root_dir/config/config.toml`.
-If you have made any adjustments to this, please ensure that the correct config file path is passed to the startup method when the application server is launched.
+If you have made any adjustments to this, please ensure that the correct config file path is provided to the startup method when the application server is launched.

 ### Core Directory
-As demonstrated by the recommended directory structure for the project, the project directory within the core directory is mainly used for placing custom domain components such as agents, knowledge, LLM, and others.
-You are free to position all core components wherever you like and not limited to the same main package.
-You only need to define it in the `[CORE_PACKAGE]` section of the main configuration file `config/config.toml` of the project, as follows:
+The core directory, as recommended in the project's directory structure, is primarily used for placing custom domain components like agents, knowledge bases, LLMs, and other related items.
+You are free to place all core components wherever you like and not limited to the same main package.
+You only need to specify the core package path in the `[CORE_PACKAGE]` section of the main configuration file `config/config.toml`.

 ```toml
 [CORE_PACKAGE]
 # Perform a full component scan and registration for all the paths under this list.